WHAT ARE YOU LOOKING FOR

 1. Burnout undermines professional engagement and results in loss of commitment, high turnover, and absenteeism.

-1. Burnout is fundamentally rooted in the work environment.
-Excessive workloads and work intensity have been shown to increase physician fatigue and exhaust motivation and engagement.
+1. The work environment fundamentally causes burnout.
+Excessive workloads and work intensity have increased physician fatigue and exhausted motivation and engagement.

-1. Healthcare provider burnout is a risk to patient safety and must be treated like any other patient safety risk.
+1. Healthcare provider burnout risks patient safety and must be seen as any other patient safety issue.
 Implementing organization-level interventions, changing practices and culture, promoting staff engagement, and aligning policy efforts can help reduce burnout.

 Read more about how you can reduce physician burnout on our blog Reversing the burnout crisis: Helping physicians be physicians again.